StephenCataldo/comment-better/README.md

 #### Quick non-developer start

-1. Clone or download this repository,
+1. Clone or download this repository, or just grab https://github.com/StephenCataldo/guide-comment-insert--react/blob/master/build.zip and unzip (un-compress) it.
    Note: Non-developers use only the /build directory of the download.
-   Ignore (or even delete) the rest.
 2. In chrome, enter into the address bar:
 chrome://extensions
 2a.
 Click on
 √ Developer Mode
 2b.
 Click "Load Unpacked Extension" and the select the extension directory called "build" within the download/cloned code.
+(Developers: get node and npm running, and follow much more complex instructions below.)

 It should be running!
 When you go to a website with a keyword for which the guide (currently set to CognitivePolitics.com) has a suggestion,